Azure/GenAIOps/labs/bootstrapping.md

 ## Success Criteria

-- A new repository exists in your GitHub (or Azure DevOps) account, created from the GPT-RAG template
+- A new repository exists in your GitHub (or Azure DevOps) account, created from the AI Agent project template
 - Your development environment resources (App Service, AI Foundry Project, Search index, etc.) are deployed in Azure
 - You know where to find and modify the Bicep files for custom environments